-- 1) Accessory uses, buildings, and structures shall be permitted in all land use designations, subject to the provisions of the Development By-law. - 2) The Development By-law shall establish provisions for accessory uses, including definitions, setbacks and size limitations. - 3) In recognition of the importance of the fishing industry to Three Rivers, the storage of fishing equipment shall be permitted accessory to single-detached dwellings, subject to the provisions of the Development By-law. - 4) Where accessory to a residential use, boathouses and docks shall be permitted on waterfront properties, subject to the provisions of the Development By-law.
+- 1) Accessory uses, buildings, and structures shall be permitted in all land use designations, subject to the provisions of the Development Bylaw. - 2) The Development Bylaw shall establish provisions for accessory uses, including definitions, setbacks and size limitations. - 3) In recognition of the importance of the industry to Three Rivers, the storage of equipment and vessels shall be permitted, subject to the provisions of the Development Bylaw. - 4) Where accessory to a residential use, boathouses and docks shall be permitted on waterfront properties, subject to the provisions of the Development Bylaw.

 4.1.3.
-Home-Based Business and Home-Based Industries
+Home-Based Business as an Ancillary Use

 Some community members may choose to undertake economic activities in their place of residence.
 Home-based businesses are generally service-based operations, such as day care operations, offices, barber shops or hair salons, beauty parlours, low-impact artisan workshops, and at-home IT services.
-Home-based industries involve small-scale manufacturing, mechanical, or repair operations that generally hold the potential for greater impacts on neighbouring properties.
+Home-based business can also involve activities such as small-scale manufacturing, mechanical, or repair operations that generally hold the potential for greater impacts on neighbouring properties.

-- 1) Where a dwelling is permitted by the Development By-law, a home-based business or home-based industry is also permitted, subject to the policies of this Plan. - 2) The Development By-law will contain appropriate regulations to ensure functional and visual compatibility with surrounding residential areas.
+- 1) Where a dwelling is permitted by the Development Bylaw, a home-based business may also be permitted, subject to the policies of this Plan. - 2) The Development Bylaw will contain appropriate regulations to ensure functional and visual compatibility with surrounding residential areas.
 The provisions will address elements such as size, number of employees, parking, signage, physical changes to the dwelling, limitations on mechanical equipment, outdoor storage, and other factors related to safety, convenience or enjoyment of neighbouring residents.